 Tip #1 – Look for a Designer or Agency With a Well Defined Process

 When you start searching for web designers or digital agencies to take on your next project, make sure they have a well defined process, or plan of attack for approaching new projects like yours.
-A great designer or agency should explain a bit about their process on their website, and at the very least they should be able to give you a general overview of their process if you ask them.
+A great designer or agency should give some insight about their process on their website, and should be able to give you a general overview of their process if you ask them.

 Tip #2 – Avoid Flat Rate Pricing That Lacks a Scope Of Work or Proposal

-If you post your project on social media platforms like facebook, you will quickly notice there are a lot of people saying they will take on your project, no questions asked.
+If you post your project on social media platforms like Facebook, you will quickly notice there are a lot of people saying they are willing to take on your project, no questions asked.
 If someone says they will take on your project without talking with you first, and without gathering more specific details, you should avoid them like the plague unless you want to risk having a horrible experience, and wasting your money.

 A few questions to ask yourself:

 - Do they care about my long term success, or are they just interested in making a quick buck?